Netivot: History

-A major landmark is the tomb of the Baba Sali (1889–1984), a Moroccan-born kabbalist who is buried there.
+In the mid-1990s the population was approximately 13,600, rising further to 21,800 in 2002.
+The increase was due to the arrival of many new immigrants; 43% of the residents were below the age of 14.
+At the end of 2009, Netivot had a population of 26,700.
+By 2017, the population had risen to 33,779.
+In 2000, Netivot received city status.

+During the attack on Israel on 7 October 2023, several Hamas militants reached the outskirts of the city, which is located 8 miles (13 kilometers) from the Gaza Strip, but were eliminated by security forces before entering the city.
+Nonetheless, a Palestinian rocket attack that day struck a home, taking the lives of three members of the same family.

 Demographics

-In 2001, the ethnic make-up of the city was 99.9% Jewish, with no significant Arab population, and the population was evenly divided between males and females.
+In 2001, the ethnic make-up of the city was 99.9% Jewish, and the population was evenly divided between males and females.
 The city ranked relatively low in the socio-economic index (3 out of 10).
 In the wake of Operation Solomon, Netivot absorbed a large number of Ethiopian Jewish immigrants.

-By the end of 2009, Netivot had a population of 26,700.

 Education

 According to the Central Bureau of Statistics, there were 22 schools and 4,243 students in the city: 16 elementary schools with 3,053 students, and 11 high schools with 1,190 students.
 43.1% of 12th grade students were entitled to a Bagrut matriculation certificate in 2001.

+In 2009, a high school student from Netivot won first prize in the First Step to Nobel Prize in Physics competition.

 Netivot schools have been chosen for a special pilot project in which elementary school children build their own mini-robots.

-In 2009, a high school student from Netivot won first prize in the First Step to Nobel Prize in Physics competition.

 In 2011, Netivot hosted a robotics festival sponsored by the international organization FIRST - For Inspiration and Recognition of Science and Technology.
-First, second, and third graders at the Noam Eliyahu religious school in Netivot spend eight hours a week studying science and robotics at Lehava, the municipal science center.
+First-, second,- and third-graders at the Noam Eliyahu religious school in Netivot spend eight hours a week studying science and robotics at Lehava, the municipal science center.

 The Mandel Center for Leadership in the Negev (MCLN) runs a two-year community-based leadership program in Netivot.

+Netivot hosts the Yeshivat HaNegev, "the Yeshiva of the Negev", a Haredi institution headed as of October 2024 by Rabbi Aryeh Leib Levi, with approximately 200 students.
+It was founded in 1966 by Rabbi Issachar Meir, and was renamed Yeshivat Hanegev Shachar Shakir after him on his death.

+The city is also home to the Religious Zionist Hesder Yeshiva of Netivot, "Ahavat Yisrael".
+It was founded in 2000 by Rabbi Yisrael Friedman and is today headed by Rabbi David Asulin with approximately 50 students.